marco262/my_wiki/data/onednd/class/wizard.md

 ### Level 1: Arcane Recovery

 You have learned to regain some of your magical energy by studying your spellbook.
-When you finish a Short Rest, you can choose expended spell slots to recover.
+When you finish a [[glossary:Short Rest]], you can choose expended spell slots to recover.
 The spell slots can have a combined level that is equal to or less than half your Wizard level (rounded up), and none of the slots can be level 6 or higher.

 For example, if you're a level 4 Wizard, you can recover up to two levels worth of spell slots, regaining either a level 2 spell slot or two level 1 spell slots.